FraidOfWater/Simple-Image-Sorter/README.md

   2. Sounds easy, but there is a lot of cropping and other logic involved, so its very confusing at times.

   Other things to add?
-  1. Button to change the side which dock view appears
-  2. Button to change centering modes
-  3. Switching from standalone viewer to dock, scroll the last selection to center
+  1. Switching from standalone viewer to dock, scroll the last selection to center - not implemetned - location -> the button
-  4. View button has a white border, get rid of it (Most likely activation related)
+  2. View button has a white border, get rid of it (Most likely activation related)
+  3. Navigation using arrow keys?
-  5. Help text under destination buttons?
+  4. Help text under destination buttons?
-  6. Consolidate code into methods.
+  5. Consolidate code into methods.
 Alot of spaghetti out there, cowboy

 Thanks to FooBar167 on stackoverflow for the advanced (and memory efficient!)
 Zoom and Pan tkinter class.
 Thank you for using this program.